Materials-Consortia/OPTIMADE/optimade.rst

 Trajectories Entries
 --------------------

 - **Description**: The :entry:`trajectories` contains data belonging to a set of structures.
-These structures are for example related because they were created by the same procedure, e.g. molecular dynamic trajectories, relaxations of a molecule or crystal structure, Monte Carlo simulations, etc. Some examples of this data are: particle positions, pressure and energies. :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the following properties `reference\_structure`_,`reference\_frame`_,`nframes`_, `available_properties`_ and `next_part_trajectory`_.
+These structures are for example related because they were created by the same procedure, e.g. molecular dynamic trajectories, relaxations of a molecule or crystal structure, Monte Carlo simulations, etc. Some examples of this data are: particle positions, pressure and energies. :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the following properties `reference\_structure`_, `reference\_frame`_, `nframes`_, `available_properties`_ and `next_part_trajectory`_.
 Next to this they can optionally have all the fields of the structures entries as well as database specific fields.
 The reference_structure holds an example structure which can be queried in the same way as the structures in the structures end point.
-The data belonging to the actual trajectory is only returned when this is specifically requested in the `response_field`_ parameter.
+The data belonging to the actual trajectory is only returned when this is specifically requested in the :query-param:`response_fields` parameter.
 In this case each property has a dictionary as a value which contains the values of this property and information about which value belongs to which frame.
 It is possible to request only part of a trajectory and to request only 1 out of every n frames.
 Querries on individual frames are currently not supported.

 reference\_structure
 ~~~~~~~~~~~~~~~~~~~~